Loading…

 For most Australian institutions, the right first AI project is a high-volume, contained workflow — for example, "in the contact centre, an AI assistant grounded in our product terms, complaints procedure and AFCA guidance helps agents draft responses, with measured AHT, FCR and complaint-quality scores over one quarter."

-That pattern — grounded assistant, scoped workflow, measured weekly — repeats well into financial-crime ops, credit ops, complaints and policy management.
+That pattern — grounded assistant, scoped workflow, measured weekly — repeats well into financial-crime ops, credit ops, complaints and policy management, and translates to other trust-heavy sectors such as education.
 The general playbook is captured in AI implementation consulting in Melbourne.

-Waymouth Tech works with Australian banks, mutuals, NBFIs and fintechs on grounded, well-governed first AI projects.
+Waymouth Tech, a Melbourne-based AI tech studio, works with Australian banks, mutuals, NBFIs and fintechs on grounded, well-governed first AI projects through our AI implementation services.

 FAQ